levpaul/glocks/README.md

 ### GLOCKS - A Go implementation of [Lox](https://craftinginterpreters.com/the-lox-language.html)

-This is an attempt to implement the Lox language, defined by Robert Nystrom, in his book [Crafting Interpreters](https://craftinginterpreters.com).
-It's current a work in progress and no guarantees of correctness are claimed.
+This is an implementation of the Lox language, defined by Robert Nystrom, in his book [Crafting Interpreters](https://craftinginterpreters.com).
+It is complete, though no guarantees of correctness are claimed!

 #### Running Glocks